You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-In order for harassment to be illegal, it must be unwanted.
+For harassment to be illegal, it must be unwanted.
 There must be evidence the victim wanted it to stop.
 If you are being harassed, tell the harasser to stop each time they engage in the behavior.
-If a man asks a woman out on a date, and the woman is not interested, she needs to tell him no. If he continues to ask her out, she needs to tell him to stop asking her out.
-If someone tells a sexual joke that offends you, don’t fake laughter just to go along with the conduct you find offensive- the victim needs to tell the person telling the sexual jokes to stop.
+If a man asks a woman out on a date and she is not interested, she needs to tell him no. If he continues to ask her out, she needs to ask him to stop asking her out.
+If someone tells a sexual joke that offends you, don’t fake laughter to go along with the conduct you find offensive- the victim needs to say to the person telling the sexual jokes to stop.

-If you are being sexually harassed, you must file an administrative charge of discrimination with the Equal Employment Opportunity Commission (EEOC) or other similar state agency in order to fully protect your rights:
+If you are being sexually harassed, you must file an administrative charge of discrimination with the Equal Employment Opportunity Commission (EEOC) or other similar state agency to protect your rights fully:

 The deadlines for filing sexual harassment claims are much shorter than the typical legal claim.
-People who have been the victim of sexual harassment must also file charges with the United States Equal Employment Opportunity Commission (EEOC) or similar state agencies before they can file a lawsuit.
+People who have been victims of sexual harassment must also file charges with the United States Equal Employment Opportunity Commission (EEOC) or similar state agencies before filing a lawsuit.
 The deadline for filing a discrimination charge can be as short as 180 days from the first act of sexual harassment.

-The filing of an administrative charge of discrimination requires the submission of a written document to the EEOC or state agency, such as the South Carolina Human Affairs Commission.
+The filing of an administrative charge of discrimination requires submitting a written document to the EEOC or state agency, such as the South Carolina Human Affairs Commission.

 The Law Offices of Jason E. Taylor has lawyers experienced in employment law and available to meet with victims of sexual harassment and help them evaluate their claims and help the victims of sexual harassment file charges with the Equal Employment Opportunity Commission and similar state agencies.